brian-carroll/elm_c_wasm/README.md

 - [x] Finish code generation for the full Elm AST (outputting both C and JS)
   - [x] Test on the same [simple example app](demo-app) created for testing the wrapper
   - [ ] Test on Richard Feldman's [Elm SPA example](https://github.com/rtfeldman/elm-spa-example), adding implementations of core Kernel functions as needed
+- [ ] Complete the kernel code for the core libraries.
+This is a large task!
 - [ ] Look into migrating VirtualDom diffing to Wasm, with JS just applying patches.
 - [ ] Look into further GC optimisations for VirtualDom as [suggested on Discourse](https://discourse.elm-lang.org/t/elm-core-libs-in-webassembly/4443)